 James Cook University is a world class university with a strategic focus on the Tropics.
 JCU is ranked in the top 2% of universities worldwide, and has campuses in Townsville, Cairns, Mackay, Thursday Island, Mount Isa, Brisbane and Singapore.

 Queensland University of Technology is one of Australia’s fastest growing research universities, with a focus on collaboration and interdisciplinary research.

 The University of the Sunshine Coast is one of Australia’s highest-ranking public universities for teaching quality, student experience and skills development.
 Research efforts at USC are broad and varied, with regionally significant themes of sustainability, aquaculture and forestry playing central roles.

 Griffith University is a comprehensive, research-intensive university which ranks in the top 2% of universities worldwide.
 Griffith University is deeply connected to the Asian region, has a strong focus on social and environmental awareness and has a focus on industry.

 - Josh Tewksbury, Director, Future Earth USA

 - Paul Bertsch, Science Director (Land and Water), CSIRO

-- Co-Chair: Veera Mitzner, Network Lead, Future Earth
+- Co-Chair: Veera Mitzner, Associate Director, US Global Hub, Network Lead, Future Earth

 - Shereen Zorba, Head of the Secretariat of the UN Science-Policy-Business Forum on the Environment, UN Environment